 Top 10 Tips for Easter Egg Decorating

-Easter is around the corner once again and if you're looking to change up your usual preparations, we've got some ideas for you.
+Easter is right around the corner once again and if you're looking to change up your usual preparations, we've got some ideas for you.
 These 10 tips are meant to fuel your egg decorating creativity.
 Here are some fun suggestions - you take it from here!
 Happy decorating!

-Tip 1 - Blow out your eggs
+Tip 1 - Blow Out Your Eggs

 We recommend this first in the process because we're certain you'll be creating beautiful eggs that you'll want to keep for longer than just a few days!
 By blowing out the contents of your eggs, you can keep your beautiful creations for years to come.
 Not sure how to do it?
 Check out this super easy tutorial.

-Tip 2 - Dye 'em with pantry items
+Tip 2 - Dye ‘Em with Pantry Items

 Beets, spinach, blueberries and turmeric can also deliver wonderful results.
 Detailed instructions are provided by our friends at Produce Made Simple.